Video: How to Build a Miter Saw Table

 Step 2: Assemble the shelf section and drawer section

 Assemble the three 2x4s that make up the drawer compartment frame (M, N) with one 3-in. screw at both corners.
-Mark lines for the location of the drawer dividers (E).
+Center the first drawer divider (E).
+Install the other two dividers 11-1/8-in. on-center on either side of the first.
 Driving screws into the end grain of plywood can cause it to split.
 You can avoid this by predrilling holes with a 1/8-in. drill bit.
 Attach the plywood drawer dividers to the frame using two 3-in. screws in each one (Photo 2).

 Lay the drawer compartment bottom (B) on top of the frame, and mark lines on the front of the plywood to line up the front of the drawer dividers.
 Then mark lines across the top of the plywood for the location of the screws.
 Clamp the box down with the drawer dividers aligned, then predrill holes for the dividers (Photo 3).
 You can often eliminate small warps and bows in the plywood by starting at one end and working your way down the line.
 Screw the plywood down with 1-5/8- in. screws.
 Space the screws about 12 in. apart the long way and 8 in. the short.